Spaqin/spaq-in/src/posts/pov-fpv-path.md

 ### Googling my goggles

 I went with analog, mostly on the price factor.
 For analog goggles, the overall opinion is that Eachine EV800D are the cheapest "worth having".
 The main selling point is diversity - they accept two antennas, and if one of them loses signal, the other will pick up the pace.
-That's important because losing your video signal is absolutely the worst case scenario - if the drone drops from the sky, you won't know where; may hit something or someone and you won't know.
+That's important because losing your video signal is absolutely the worst case scenario - if the quad drops from the sky, you won't know where; may hit something or someone and you won't know.
 With two antennas you can specialize as well - have one that's omnidirectional for short to medium range, and one patch antenna looking in a specific direction for longer reach.

 Another important feature in goggles is DVR - just constantly recording the footage.
 Things may happen quickly, too quickly to react, but if you're able to replay the video right before the crash, it may help you retrace the quad's path.